 I wrote this post last year, but as I read it again in preparation for another #noscreennewyear, I felt like it was exactly where we are again this year after the holidays.
 Which, makes sense because we take this break every January.
 I’ve updated a few spots, and added a new free printable with screen-free ideas.

 The holidays are over, and while I loooooove the traditions and fun and festivities, I get equally excited for the freshness and tidiness of the new year.
 I don’t usually make very many resolutions– because, let’s be honest, I know I won’t really stick with most– but what I do love is prepping for the year ahead in a few different ways.

 Like most people, I start the year reassessing how our home is organized and purging what we don’t need.
 After the Christmas decorations are put away, I let our home “breathe” a little and be a clean slate for a while.
 It’s lovely and a welcome contrast to the fullness of the holidays.

-(I’m currently working through the Naptime Kitchen’s Home Reset again this year.
+(I’m planning on working through the Naptime Kitchen’s Home Reset again this year.
 I loved it last year!)

 Another “tradition” we do in January is to take a break from screens-– which for us just means television and movies.
 The months of November and December are so busy, especially with my work routine, and the entire family tends to spend more time than usual consuming shows and movies.

 We embrace the extra fun and rest at the time, and I am thankful for easy ways to keep the kids occupied while I work extra hours, but by the time New Year’s rolls around, I know that we could all benefit from a screen-free month.

 January also happens to be a great time for a screen-free reset too, because everyone (parents included) has new books and toys to hold our attention.